 Roster and Team Coordination

-oTraining Area: Confirming duties via the SCM roster and contacting the assigned team (Box assistants and Patrol crew).
+oTraining Topics: Confirming duties via the SCM roster and contacting the assigned team (Box assistants and Patrol crew).

 oRationale: To ensure a full team is committed and to identify any needs for qualified replacements early.